micmejia/bible-dump/NKJV/2 Timothy/2 Tim 4.md

 Do your utmost to come before winter.
 Eubulus greets you, as well as Pudens, Linus, Claudia, and all the brethren. ## Farewell

 ###### 22
-The Lord [^c]Jesus Christ be with your spirit.
+The Lord Jesus Christ be with your spirit.
 Grace be with you.
 Amen.